joblib/joblib/doc/persistence.rst

 .. note::

-   As you can see from the output, joblib pickle tend to be spread across multiple files.
+   As you can see from the output, joblib pickle tends to be spread across multiple files.
 More precisely, on top of the main joblib pickle file (passed into the `joblib.dump` function), for each numpy array that the persisted object contains, an auxiliary .npy